Darling Lili: Production

 In 1967, Blake Edwards signed a four-picture deal with Paramount Pictures.
-The films he would make were Waterhole#3, Gunn, Mr Lucky and Darling Lili.
+The projects he would make were Waterhole No. 3, Gunn, the television series Mr. Lucky and Darling Lili.
 Julie Andrews signed to play the lead in Darling Lili.
 Production was to start late in 1967.
 Executive producer Owen Crump began shooting second unit in 1967.

 The film was given a budget of $6 million and Andrews was paid $1.1 million and promised 10% of the film's profits.
 Edwards wanted to film the aerial dogfight scenes in South Carolina, but was forced to film them in Ireland, with planes from The Blue Max, due to studio demand despite it costing $70,000 per day.
 Edwards later claimed Darling Lili was budgeted at $11.5 million, but ended up costing $16 million with half of the cost coming from the second unit filming in Ireland.
 Filming was later moved to Belgium, where filming cost $50,000 per day.
 The final budget for the film was $25 million, making it one of the most-expensive musicals made by Paramount.

 Edwards courted British comedian Benny Hill for a supporting role in the movie.
 During the audition, he asked Hill if he could do a Paris accent.
-Being a perfectionist, Hill asked Edwards if he wanted an east side or west side accent, but Edwards was not impressed by his attention to detail and recast the role with another actor.
+Being a perfectionist, Hill asked Edwards if he wanted an east side or west side accent, but Edwards was not impressed by his attention to detail and recast the role of Captain Duvalle with Jacques Marin.

 Edwards suffered continual interference from Paramount executives while making Darling Lili, and it was eventually edited by the studio largely without his input.
 The director later satirized the problems he faced in the film S.O.B.
 (1981), which was also distributed by Paramount theatrically.

 Problems with the May 1968 protests in France led to much of the planned Parisian shooting to be done in Brussels, Belgium.

 Darling Lili made use of Lynn Garrison’s aviation facility at Weston Aerodrome in Leixlip, Ireland.
 This collection of World War I replica fighter aircraft, facilities and support equipment was originally put together in support of 20th Century Fox’s 1966 film The Blue Max.
 The aerial fleet included a Caudron 277, two Fokker DR 1s, three Fokker D VIIs, two Se 5as and two Pfalz D IIIs (all full-scale replicas).
 In addition, the studio contracted with Slingsby Aircraft Ltd to build six 7/8th scale SE 5s (the "Mini SE 5").
 The Paramount production utilized the assembled aircraft for thousands of flying hours and accumulated hundreds of hours of aerial footage.
 Pilots were drawn from the Irish Air Corps and civilian circles.
 Charles Boddington and Derek Piggott did many of the more spectacular stunts.